curtburk/Robotic-medical-AI-assistant/README.md

 ./start_services.sh
 ```

 The script runs preflight checks, starts all services, configures the robot, and prints a clickable dashboard link when everything is ready.
 It takes about 2 minutes (mostly waiting for the LLM to load).
+If the container is already running and healthy, Steps 1-3 are skipped automatically.

 When you see `DEMO READY`, open the dashboard URL and speak to the robot.